BouzianeAmine/GraphQLnodeJsReact/README.md

 - first step make a file named it gity
 - made the script inside of it
-- add it this directory /usr/local/bin to make global https://stackoverflow.com/questions/3560326/how-to-make-a-shell-script-global
+- add it this directory /usr/local/bin to make the command global https://stackoverflow.com/questions/3560326/how-to-make-a-shell-script-global